-At the lowest level. a spiritual person is relaxed, peaceful and happy.
+At the lowest level, a spiritual person is relaxed, peaceful and happy.
 If he is tensed, agitated and sad, his spirit is disturbed.
 Cotton Palm contributes to this attainment at the lowest level.
 A Cotton Palm practitioner has to be relaxed and peaceful to generate internal force, which opens his heart making him happy.

 At the middle level, a spiritual person produces better results no matter what he does.
 This is because his spirit is strong.
 If his spirit is weak, he cannot do so.
 Cotton Palm contributes to this attainment of peak performance.
 A Cotton Palm practitioner has mental clarity and internal force.
-He needs to clear his mind of all thoughts, which constitutes mental clarity, to generate internal force, without which he cannot perform Cotton Palm effectively.
+He needs to clear his mind of all thoughts, which constitutes mental clarity, and to generate internal force, without which he cannot perform Cotton Palm effectively.
 Mental clarity and internal force contribute to peak performance.

 At the highest level, a spiritual person merges with Cosmic Reality, called in Western terms as returning to God the Holy Spirit.
 He needs a lot of internal force to break through his illusory body.
 Cotton Palm provides the training to attain this tremendous internal force.